microsoft/SynapseML/README.md

 ### GPU VM Setup

-MMLSpark can be used to train deep learning models on a GPU node from a Spark application.
+MMLSpark can be used to train deep learning models on GPU nodes from a Spark application.
 See the instructions for [setting up an Azure GPU VM](docs/gpu-setup.md).